cloudmesh-community/book/chapters/mapreduce/amazon-emr-1.md

 name and region, then proceed to the next two pages to enter in the bucket properties and permissions.
 After those sections, a review page will be presented for your review and if you are satisfied with your selections, click 'Create bucket' [@hid-sp18-521-s3bucket].
-As the following: @fig:s3-bucket.

 ![S3 Bucket](images/S3_create_bucket.png){#fig:s3-bucket}